aaronicsubstances/code-augmentor/README.md

 # code-augmentor-support

-Code Augmentor is library that provides
+Code Augmentor is not just a code generator, but also your comforter in times of waiting for a feature in your favourite framework.
+It achieves this by providing

 1. a markup language for text files which already have their own syntax, especially programming language source files.
 2. a way to insert generated code into source code files in a way that makes it easy to detect tampering with the generated code.